anarshi/Cardio/README.md

-# "Cardio" One Page Website Template
+# "Cardio" One Page theme for Drupal 8

 "Cardio" is a one page website template made by [PHIr](http://www.phir.co/) exclusively for Codrops.